High school attended: Meridan State College

 Target graduation date: 2019

 My journey: In the senior phases of high school, I didn’t know what career pathway I wanted to follow.
 I had many ideals about choosing a job that would help others and make a difference in the world.
 It was through a passion for science, design and the built and natural environments that I decided to try my hand in Engineering.
-A USC Student Ambassador who visited my school recommended the Integrated Learning Pathway (ILP) for Engineering, which allowed me to study two first year university courses in year 11.
+A USC Student Ambassador who visited my school recommended a pathway program that was offered, which allowed me to study two first year university courses in year 11.
 This was a fantastic decision as it gave me the opportunity to see what University was like and showed me that a Bachelor of Engineering was not what I wanted to continue studying.

 In year 12 I came across the Bachelor of Urban Design and Town Planning at USC, a perfect mix of environment and design as well as social sciences.
 In the last week of school, I was offered a place at USC through the Early Offer Guarantee, and I was subsequently offered the Vice-Chancellors Merit Scholarship and most recently the Project Urban Bursary in Regional and Urban Planning to go with my studies.